AusDTO/dta-website/_posts/2018-01-19-colour-and-contrast.md

 By using a palette like this we can assure to the right levels of contrast to meet the needs of people with colour conditions and simplify the design by using subtitle tones to help communicate the essential data information.

 The design awareness with both colour and contrast follows the 7 Principles of universal design.
-The purpose of the Principles to guide the design of environments, products and communications for all people.
-It directly applies to:
+The principles guide the design of environments, products and communications for all people.
+We have applied:

 - Principle 1: Equitable Use
 - Principle 2 Flexibility in Use